vladiarosh/shapemetrics-scripts/README.md

 This script includes a few small changes to the 3D reconstruction script:

-- Corrected the ellipticity formula
+- Corrected the elongation formula
 - Added stalk-removal functionality

 ### II. `Mapping_cells_back_subset_of_parameters.m`